Milkman68/HL2-RebalanceMod/README.md

 The HL2R Sourcemod can be found [here](https://github.com/mariovct/HL2-RebalanceMod_Game-files).

 #### ============Terms of Use:============
-I'm fine with just about anyone using any of my code.
-I would be honored if someone finds a use out of my code for their own mods/games.
+I'm fine with just about anyone using my code.
+I would be honored if someone finds a use out of it for their own mods/games.
 So you don't really need any permission from me to use anything from this codebase, all I ask is that I'm credited in some form.

 If you need to discuss something with me about HL2R my Discord ID is: milkman4800